aceinetx/Flashing/README.md

-small issue (i guess): for some reason after terminating the script on my phone and opening another app the screen turns black and i need to press the power button 2 times to get everything back
+small issue (i guess): for some reason after terminating the script on my phone and opening another app the screen turns black and i need to press the power button 2 times to get everything back.
+Let me know if you have the same issue